Krylov complexity of many-body localization: Operator localization in Krylov basis: Operator growth in a MBL system

-To further confirm that the data before the plateau is representative of the thermodynamic limit, we push the calculation up to $L=31$ using a different algorithm which uses the product of Pauli matrices as the basis and only tracks the coefficients.
-This enables a large $L$ computation, but can only allow calculation to reach smaller $n$ since it requires exponentially more resources to represent $|\mathO_n)$ with increasing $n$.
-We note that the Lanczos coefficients for $L=31$ show the same behavior for small $n$ as the smaller system sizes.
-This again supports our conclusion that the asymptotic scaling and the even-odd alteration of Lanczos coefficients before the saturation is representative of the thermodynamic limit.
-In the inset of Fig.~\ref{fig:XYZ}, we also show that the aforementioned observed behaviors of $b_n$ is independent of the initial local operator.
+To further confirm that the behavior before the plateau is representative of the thermodynamic limit, we push the calculation up to $L=31$ using a different algorithm by representing the operators $|\mathO_n)$ with the Pauli-string basis.
+This enables us to reach a larger system size $L$ but limits the calculation to smaller $n_{\max}$ since it requires exponentially more resources to represent $|\mathO_n)$ with an increasing $n$.
+We note that the disorder-averaged Lanczos coefficients for $L=31$ still show the even-odd alteration behavior.
+This again supports our conclusion that the asymptotic scaling and the even-odd alteration of Lanczos coefficients before the saturation is representative in the thermodynamic limit.
+In the inset of Fig.~\ref{fig:L13MBLvarioush}(b), we also show that the aforementioned observed behaviors of $b_n$ is independent of the initial local operator.

+Note that the even-odd alteration in the Lanczos coefficients has been observed in various models.
+For example, in Refs.~\cite{yatesLifetime2020,yatesDynamics2020}, the even-odd alteration shows up in the almost strong zero mode calculation; in Ref.~\cite{dymarskyKrylov2021}, such an alteration also shows up in some conformal field theories; from the toy examples in Ref.~\cite{viswanathRecursion1994}, these even-odd alterations are often associated with the singular behaviors at the edge of the spectral function or a $\delta$-function peak at the zero frequency in the spectral function.
+However, a distinctive feature in our case is that such a behavior is observed after disorder averaging.
+In Fig.~\ref{fig:FitReali}, we show several disorder realizations of $b_n$.
+(For additional data, see Appendix~\ref{app:Realizations}.)
+We observe that, the even-odd alteration is hidden behind some apparent randomness in the $b_n$ sequence.
+This apparent randomness could result in a qualitatively different behavior of the emergent single-particle hopping problem compared to the hopping problem with clean even-odd alteration.